BU-DEPEND-Lab/REASSURE/README.md

 By leveraging the piecewise linear nature of ReLU networks, our approach can efficiently construct a patch network tailored to the linear region where the buggy input resides, which when combined with the original network, provably corrects the behavior on the buggy input.

 ## Area Repairs: HCAS

-We consider an area repair where the target neural network is the HCAS network which has an input layer with 3 nodes, 5 hidden layers with 25 nodes in each hidden layer, and a final output layer with 5 nodes.
+We consider an area repair problem where the target neural network is an HCAS network with 3 input nodes, 5 hidden layers with 25 nodes in each hidden layer, and a final output layer with 5 nodes.
-HCAS network outputs one of five possible control advisories ('Strong left', 'Weak left', 'Clear-of-Conflict', 'Weak right' and 'Strong right').
+The HCAS network outputs one of five possible control advisories: 'Strong left', 'Weak left', 'Clear-of-Conflict', 'Weak right' or 'Strong right'.

-We use the following specification to indicate the safety and compute all the linear regions that violates the specification.
+As an example, cnsider the following specification.
+By sampling the input region as specified in this specification,  a total of 87 buggy linear regions were found.
-And a total of 87 buggy linear regions were found.
-We apply both REASSURE and PRDNN to repair these buggy linear regions.
+We compare the performance of REASSURE with that of PRDNN for repairing these buggy linear regions.

 ![specification](figures/specification.png)